 The more schools you target, the better your chances of getting recruited.
 Matching schools by ability is just the first step.
 After that, you’ll have to eliminate schools that

-- don’t openings for your position,
+- don’t have openings for your position,

 - don’t meet your academic needs,